duplocloud/docs/faq.md

 Even though the onboarding process can take thirty to seventy (30-70) hours, the DuploCloud staff performs about 90% of the work for you.
 Feel free to contact our Support staff anytime with questions or concerns.

-In addition, during setup, we perform penetration testing and vulnerability assessments for your applications.
+In addition, duringg setup, we perform penetration testing and vulnerability assessments for your applications.
 Using our SIEM solution, we assess the vulnerabilities of DuploCloud Hosts in the Infrastructure.

 ### How is DuploCloud Portal accessing my cloud infrastructure, and how is it secured?